JoelBird/joelbird.github.io/index.md

 1. Invite our OpenProj bot to your server:
 [Invite Url](https://discordapp.com/api/oauth2/authorize?client_id=961725997789630524&scope=bot&permissions=17179962368)
 2. Create a category called "OpenProj" within your discord server - Capitalised "O" and capitalised "P"
-3. Create the following channels in the OpenProj category:\
+3. Create the following channels in the OpenProj category:\\
 info
 chat
 commands

-Now create the tasks channels.
-Task channels are different areas of development your project wishes to open to the public, inviting their support.
-Task channels can be of the following categories:\
+Now create the tasks-channels.
+Task-channels are different areas of development your project wishes to open to the public, inviting their support.
+Tasks-channels can be of the following categories:\\
 marketing-tasks\
 coding-tasks\
 other-tasks

 *When creating these channels, please ensure spelling is the same as demonstrated above, this is necessary for our bot*

-## Creating Operation Tasks:
+## Creating Tasks:

-- The first message in the channel will define all the tasks of this operation that you are inviting members to complete.
+- The first message in a tasks-channel will define all the tasks that you are inviting members to complete.
-- You must create a distributor role within your server, call it: (name of server)Distributor | no spaces, server name spelt as spelt on server, distributor with capital "D"
+- You must create a distributor role within your server, call it: (name of server)Distributor | no spaces, server name spelt as spelt on server, distributor with capitalised "D"
 ![9](/assets/9.PNG)
 - For a member to create and update tasks they must have the distributor role of that server.\
 4. Create tasks with the following format inserted as a message in your discord server: